Raynos/deep-merge/README.md

 Deep merge objects with custom merging logic

+## Deprecated

+Use [deep-extend](https://github.com/unclechu/node-deep-extend) instead of this module.

 ## Example

 When you create a merge "strategy" you can configure how two